totoptech/xtrade-web/README.md

 <script>

-import {Chart, DOM} from 'tradex-chart' import * as talib from "talib-web"
+import {Chart, DOM} from 'xtrade-chart' import * as talib from "talib-web"

 // minimal data state